wkoszek/lastpass-ssh/README.md

-# lastpass-ssh
+# LastPass integration with SSH

-SSH key management with LastPass
+This repository has scripts for integrating LastPass with SSH.